 If you are involved in a nanny share or are considering joining or starting one, take the time to read the important information below.
-I am not an attorney and the information I provide below should be used at your own risk.
+We are not attorneys and the information we provide below should be used at your own risk.

 A nanny share is defined as two or more families sharing the expense of employing one nanny to care for their children as a group.
 A nanny share can be a more cost effective option for utilizing a nanny.
 Care is provided at one family’s home or a combination of both.